 The best thing about this integration is that you get an additional security tool with no effort at all.
 You just need to sign up, and regardless of your user status, Bouncer will have your back.
 The integration is available for everyone, right from the start.

-Now, let’s sign up for Woodpecker to reap the full benefits of Woodpecker + Bouncer integration.
+Now, let’s sign up to Woodpecker to reap the full benefits of Woodpecker + Bouncer integration.
 Stay protected every time you run a new campaign.